harmony-one/h/progress/rikako-hatoya.md

 2024-12-31 Tue: Continued working on mathematics in lean workbook.
 Further research on adoption of Lean and open source projects.

 2024-12-30 Mon: Started working on Mathematics in Lean workbook.
 Also read through Lean conference paper ("bridging formal mathematics and software verification").

+**2025 Goals:**

+In 2025, my focus will be on developing AI agents for Twitter, using automation and natural language processing to boost engagement.
+I also plan to integrate decentralized identity and tokenized rewards to streamline user onboarding, support developers, and promote dApps.
+By merging AI and blockchain, I aim to innovate community management and reward mechanisms, driving adoption in decentralized systems.

+I will enhance the Telegram bot (Hod1) by incorporating features from Human Protocol and Harmony1Bot, creating gamified experiences like daily challenges and prediction games to attract a broader user base.
+Incentives like token rewards, NFTs, or exclusive perks will foster community engagement and improve user retention.

+Lastly, I plan to expand my backend development skills by contributing to projects like Pump.fun, focusing on protocol engineering, contract development, and community-driven initiatives.
+Whether refining smart contracts, improving cross-chain interoperability, or building DeFi tools, I aim to combine technical growth with impactful contributions to the ecosystem.

+---

+**2024 Q4 Review:**

+Over the past three months, I focused on implementing bonding curve token models, achieving millisecond-level timestamp transcription for video content, and testing solutions within the emerging AI agent ecosystem.

+For the bonding curve implementation, I developed and tested smart contracts that integrate bonding curve logic to enable dynamic token pricing based on supply and demand.
+This involved creating bonding curves using mathematical functions such as linear, exponential, and sigmoid curves.
+I deployed demos to showcase real-time price adjustments as tokens were bought and sold, simulating practical use cases for decentralized finance (DeFi) platforms.
+Additionally, I explored bonding curve mechanisms for liquidity provisioning and fundraising models, ensuring the contracts were optimized for gas efficiency and seamless integration with existing blockchain infrastructures.

+On the transcription side, I achieved millisecond-level precision in video content processing.
+Using ffmpeg along with advanced AI transcription tools like Whisper, Deepgram, and AssemblyAI, I implemented an end-to-end pipeline accessible through the command-line interface.
+The pipeline automates the entire process: downloading video streams from .m3u8 file types, converting to .mp4, generating transcriptions with millisecond-aligned timestamps in .srt format, and overlaying transcriptions onto the original video to produce a final .mp4 output.
+I further optimized workflows for batch processing and added speaker diarization capabilities to improve usability for multi-speaker scenarios.

+Additionally, I delved into the emerging AI agent ecosystem, testing platforms such as Virtuals Fun, Holoworld, and vvaifu for AI character creation and autonomy.
+I explored repositories like lalalune's Magick and Eliza, researching ways to implement and leverage these agents effectively.
+In parallel, I investigated pump.one contracts to identify opportunities for integrating AI and decentralized technologies, driving practical and scalable solutions.

 ---